jaha2600/GREENLAND_INSAR/README.md

 Miami INsar Time-series software in PYthon (MintPy) https://github.com/insarlab/MintPy

 ## Use in Publication
-If any of this code used in publication please credit Jasmine Hansen, any other authors listed in scropts, and github repo https://github.com/jaha2600/GREENLAND_INSAR and credit any other software used (ISCE, MintPy etc.)
+If any of this code used in publication please credit Jasmine Hansen, any other authors listed in scripts, and github repo https://github.com/jaha2600/GREENLAND_INSAR and credit any other software used (ISCE, MintPy etc.)

 Jasmine Hansen, 2022